alejandroLoz/customilyPublic/README.md

 ## Delivery

   - The solution should be run using `npm run test`.
 This should open a new window with the home page of the solution.
-  - The solution should be uploaded to github as a pull request to a branch other than `master` that you'll have to create.
+  - The solution should be uploaded to a github private repository.
+Create a new repo on your github account, create a branch named `Customily`, push the solution to that branch and invite me as a colaborator to that repo.